pvcraven/web-development-class/source/semester_1/assignments/01_basic_html/basic_html.rst

 form on Scholar for assignment 1.
 This will require you to complete Assignment 2.

 * Make sure you submit your files, and your files only.
-* Make your your files are identified by a comment.
+* Make your your files (which files I should look at to give your grade) are identified by a comment.
 * This is to be a serious website.
 Don't make it a joke.
 If someone hired you to create a website with this subject, do the best job that you can at it.
 * Make sure you submit any images that go with your files.